fazeeel/laravel-breeze-dash/README.md

-This contains a dashboard for spartie permission and laravel activity log package.
+This contains a dashboard for spartie permissions package.

 ## About Laravel